 Pre-dissertation status lasts up to two years for students who have completed the Master of Arts of International Relations (MAIR) degree at Johns Hopkins SAIS and up to three years for those without an MAIR degree from the school.
 Students complete coursework, comprehensive exams, and defend the dissertation prospectus.

-PhD students must select three examination areas from among the following:
+All students must select two examination areas from among the following:

 - American Foreign Policy